electron/electronjs.org-old/CONTRIBUTING.md

 * Feel free to open a Pull Request early so that a discussion can be had as changes are developed.
 * Include screenshots and animated gifs of your changes whenever possible.

-## Commit and Pull Request Sematics
+## Commit and Pull Request Semantics

 We use [Semantic Pull Requests](https://github.com/probot/semantic-pull-requests) to standardize our history